khageshpatel/repoProtege/HowToUse.md

 2. Maven Plugin for eclipse

 	You can bypass maven by using m2eclipse plugin for eclipse.
-Although according to me using this plugin limits your control over project develpoment.
+Although according to me using this plugin limits your control over project development.
 Instructions for installing mvn and using it can be found [here](http://theopentutorials.com/tutorials/eclipse/installing-m2eclipse-maven-plugin-for-eclipse/ "m2eclipse plugin").

 Getting all required source code
 --------------------------------